Daken: Marvel NOW!: Uncanny Avengers, Death of Wolverine: The Logan Legacy and Wolverines (2013-2015)

-The Apocalypse Twins later resurrect Akihiro through the use of a Celestial Death Seed, and make him part of their new Horsemen of Death.
+The Apocalypse Twins resurrect Akihiro through the use of a Celestial Death Seed, and make him part of their new Horsemen of Death.
 He sends a worm creature to capture Wolverine, and confronts his father when the creature returns with him.
 After the Twins are defeated, Akihiro escapes with the Grim Reaper.
 He expresses shock at having returned to the realm of the living and states that despite having failed to kill Logan yet again, at least the sun will rise the following day.

 Some time after the events of his father's death, Akihiro resurfaces at an auction house in Madripoor, where two of his fathers claws are being sold to the highest bidder.
 Akihiro proceeds to tell all present that he will not allow anyone to dishonor his father and whoever does so will be eliminated.
-After retrieving his father's claws, Akihiro proceeds to kill all of the bidders present with the exception of Madame Hydra, Mystique and one undercover HYDRA scout, who was a former lover of Akihiro's.
+After retrieving his father's claws, Akihiro proceeds to kill all of the bidders present with the exception of Madame Hydra, Mystique and one undercover Hydra scout, who was a former lover of Akihiro's.